aelkiss/cynnabar-rails/README.md

  - Most of Devise's functionality for user management is currently disabled in this application; users can only be managed at the Rails console.

-This application is licensed under the terms of the GNU General Public License v3.0.